 The requirements for Guideline 1.1 are arranged into sections by election process with requirements containing the basic core requirements for conducting an election:

-– Election definition which deals with the capabilities of the voting system to define an election, that is, manage items such as election districts, contests, candidates, and to define ballots for the election that may be specific to various combinations or splits of precincts.

-Support for the specifications described in the NIST SP 1500-100 common data format (CDF) is required for imports and exports.
+1 – Election definition which deals with the capabilities of the voting system to define an election, that is, manage items such as election districts, contests, candidates, and to define ballots for the election that may be specific to various combinations or splits of precincts.
+Support for the specifications described in the Election Results Common Data Format Specification (NIST SP 1500-100) [NIST16] is required for imports and exports.

-– Equipment setup which deals with capabilities of the voting system to configure and verify correctness of devices before opening the polls.
+2 – Pre-election testing which deals with capabilities of the voting system to configure and verify correctness of devices before opening the polls.
 Logic and accuracy (L&A) testing is covered here, as well as new requirements to check that cast vote records (CVR) are created properly and that any encoded data such as barcodes is accurately recorded.

-- Opening the polls which deals with capabilities of the voting system to ensure that the voting system is properly configured so that polls can be opened.
+3 - Opening the polls which deals with capabilities of the voting system to ensure that the voting system is properly configured so that polls can be opened.

-- Ballot activation which deals with functions needed to activate the ballot for a voter.
+4 - Casting which deals with the capabilities of the voting system to enable a voter to activate and cast a ballot.
 If ballot activation occurs on an electronic pollbook, one cannot test and verify whether these requirements are satisfied unless the entire pollbook is also tested.

-- Casting which deals with the capabilities of the voting system to enable a voter to cast a ballot. the requirements deal with capabilities needed for common vote variations, ballot measures, and write-ins.
+Additionally, the requirements deal with capabilities needed for common vote variations, ballot measures, and write-ins.

-- Recording voter choices which deals with casting ballots and how equipment will handle ballots as they are cast, including the processes involved in recording votes in cast vote records.
-It mandates recording the selected contest options, and other information needed for linking the CVR with the device that is creating the CVRs and for auditing.
+5 - Recording voter choices which deals with casting ballots and how equipment will handle ballots as they are cast, including the processes involved in recording votes in cast vote records.
+This mandates recording the selected contest options, and other information needed for linking the CVR with the device that is creating the CVRs and for auditing.

-– Ballot handling for scanners which deals with functions that scanners will provide, including separating ballots for various reasons, for example, because of write-ins on manually-marked paper ballots and handling mis-fed ballots.
+6 – Ballot handling for vote-capture devices which deals with functions that scanners will provide, including separating ballots for various reasons, for example, because of write-ins on manually-marked paper ballots and handling mis-fed ballots.
 It deals with the behavior of batch-fed scanners and voter-facing scanners when scanning ballots that need manual handling or inspection, such as for write-ins or unreadable ballots.

-– Closing the polls which deals with exiting the voting mode (closing the polls), that is, stopping voting and preventing further voting.
-This applies to those systems located at a remote location such as the polling place.
+7 – Exiting or suspending voting which deals with exiting the voting mode (closing the polls), that is, stopping voting and preventing further voting.
+This applies to those systems located at a remote location such as the polling place or vote centers.

-– Tabulation which deals with how tabulation processes will handle voting methods, including those methods used most commonly across the United States.
+8 – Tabulation which deals with how tabulation processes will handle voting variations, including those methods used most commonly across the United States.

-- Reporting results which deals with the need for the voting system to have the capability to create all required precinct post-election reports.
+9 - Reporting results which deals with the need for the voting system to have the capability of creating all required precinct post-election reports.
 This includes recording ballots such as absentee ballots and Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) ballots.

 The requirements for Guideline 1.2 cover how a voting system is designed to function correctly under real-world operating conditions.
 They address: